 Florida Statute of Limitations

 The statute of limitations refers to laws that restrict the allotted time to file a lawsuit for compensation of your personal injuries as a pedestrian in an accident.
-According to Florida’s statute of limitations under FL § 95.11, you must file your lawsuit within four years of the date of the accident.
+According to Florida’s statute of limitations under FL § 95.11, you must file your lawsuit within two years of the date of the accident.

 Florida follows FL § 768.81 a pure comparative fault law when both parties are negligent for the accident.
 The following are possible ways that both the driver and the pedestrian could be at fault in an accident.